kin-labs/rewards-engine/current-KRE.md

 AUB_i = min(Sum of user balances over all MAS in app i, 100000*number of MAS in app i) AUB_total = Sum for all apps j (AUB_j)

-A user is an MAS in app i if they have spent Kin in app i in the last 30 days.
+A user is an MAU in app i if they have spent Kin >= 3 times in app i in the last 30 days.

 ```

 ### Monopoly Clause